-- 1) Click and drag vertically across signals in the signal list to highlight multiple signals.
-If you have a keyboard and mouse connected to the USB port, you may also use Shift+Click and Ctrl+Click operations to highlight the signals. - 2) Press the "Go/Merge" button. - 3) A dialog box will appear asking if you are sure you want to merge the highlighted signals.
+Click and drag vertically across signals in the signal list to highlight multiple signals.
+If a keyboard and mouse are connected to the USB port, the Shift + Click and Ctrl + Click operations maybe be used to highlight the signals.

+- 2) Press the "Go/Merge" button. - 3) A dialog box will appear asking for confirmation to merge the highlighted signals.
 Press "Yes" to confirm.